Abhishek08/Kubernetes/Kubernetes_MiniKube.md

-# Setup Kuberneted with MiniKube on Ubuntu AWS Ec2 Instance
+# Setup kubernetes with MiniKube on Ubuntu AWS Ec2 Instance

 ### MiniKube